nserfontein/software-systems/platforms/lightbend/reactive-platform/README.md

     - Application Security

 ### Checklist:
-- **NOTE:** The Enterprise Suite needs a commercial subscription, use Open Source Code.
+- **NOTE:** The Enterprise Suite needs a commercial subscription, use Open Source Core.
 - [ ] Do you feel like you know enough about your topic that you have a good idea of what you don’t know and what you need to learn?
 - [ ] Do you feel like you have an idea of how "big" your topic is?
 - [ ] If your topic is big, do you feel like you have an idea of what subtopics or areas you could focus on in order to learn the parts of the bigger topic that are most important to you?